themed-styling/core/README.md

     // Theme paths
     <MyParagraph fontSize={'fontSizes.root'}>
-      This is my component with theme font size
+      This is my component with font size from theme
     </MyParagraph>

     // Or an object or array with keys corresponding to breakpoints in your theme
     <MyParagraph fontSize={{
+      standard: '18px',
+      myBreakpoint: '1ch',
       mobile: 16,
       tablet: '1.5rem',
-      desktop: 'fontSizes.large',
+      desktop: 'fontSizes.large'
-      myBreakpoint: '1ch'
     }}>
       This is my component with responsive object font size
     </MyParagraph>